-Native to Morocco, Medjool dates are just one of hundreds of varieties of dates, but they’re the only one known as “the fruit of kings.”
-With a sweet, caramel taste and chewy texture, Medjool dates were originally eaten by royalty and thought to fend off fatigue.
+Native to Morocco, Medjool dates are one of the hundreds of varieties of dates.
+Known as “the fruit of kings,” they have a sweet, caramel taste and chewy texture.
+Medjool dates were originally eaten by royalty and thought to fend off fatigue.

-Medjool dates are now grown in warm climates globally, and research shows these ancient energy-boosting claims may be true.
+Research shows these ancient energy-boosting claims may be true.
 They’re also high in vitamins and nutrients that can contribute to other health benefits.
+Medjool dates are now grown in warm climates globally.

 - Calories: 110

 - Fat: 0 grams

 Medjool dates are also an excellent source of phytonutrients, plant compounds that may have health benefits.
 Studies show they can stimulate the immune system, reduce inflammation, prevent DNA damage, and improve hormone regulation.